alex-hladun/barChart/README.md

 # About
 This library will take your data and format it into a simple, beautiful bar-chart for sharing and presentations.

-#Screenshots
+# Screenshots

 ![Example Screenshot](/assets/screenshots/screenshot.png)

+# API
+The API uses the following function:
+'drawBarChart(jQuery, data, options, element)'
-Example Screenshots (embedded within the readme as image tags) List the API functions that you would expect a user to use
+List the API functions that you would expect a user to use

 Describe the function and the parameters to each function